theMikeD/add-seo-meta-tags/README.md

 3. Visit the configuration page ( Settings -> SEO Options) to set your SEO options.

 #### Release History
+2.0.2
+- change filter names to be consistent with others

 2.0.1
 - fix for title being appended more than once.
 Props @cfleurynesn